 Preparing for your Visit

 We mentioned earlier, but it may be worth mentioning again; we’re fairly relaxed.
 Odds are, if you come dressed in a suit and tie, you’ll probably be the only one.
-If you’re ok with that, then so are we; but, we just though you should know, you can come as you are that’d be ok with us!
-I wouldn’t be surprised if someone is even wearing a pair of shorts (perhaps the speaker, even!)
+If you’re ok with that, then so are we.
+Don’t be surprised if someone is wearing jeans or shorts (perhaps the speaker, even!)

 Who can participate in the Sacraments?